PedroGaletti/javascript/README.md

 - [Functions](https://github.com/PedroGaletti/javascript/tree/main/functions/index.js) - How to define functions in JavaScript
 - [Loops](https://github.com/PedroGaletti/javascript/tree/main/loops/index.js) - How to use the loops in JavaScript
+- [Object](https://github.com/PedroGaletti/javascript/tree/main/object/index.js) - How to work with object in JavaScript
+- [Spread](https://github.com/PedroGaletti/javascript/tree/main/spread/index.js) - How to use the spread operator in JavaScript

 ## Hacker Rank Exercises